G-Gowtham/ARIS/README.md

 *	Prevention before the Accident
 *	Identifying the Accident
-*	Rescue Of the Accident
+*	Rescue of the Accident

 #                                                                            Precaution